-1. Read a book – get a trashy novel and read it – don’t look up the vocabulary unless absolutely necessary and enjoy reading in Spanish.
+1. Read a Spanish book that you’ve already read in English– get a trashy novel and read it – don’t look up the vocabulary unless absolutely necessary and enjoy reading in Spanish.
 Choose your book wisely; something you’ve already read in English.
 The Harry Potter books, CS Lewis and Isabel Allende’s children’s books are a good start.
 Or browse the local papers over a coffee (but don’t try to understand the local politics; nobody does).

 2. Try to watch TV – choose an American programme dubbed into Spanish, they use less vocabulary and are easy to understand.
 To begin with use subtitles in Spanish too.